pranavVention/Doosan-RT/README.md

 In 2nd terminal (change the robot model in the .py example file)

     rosrun dsr_example_py jog_simple.py

+## Test 5
+Moving the actual robot from moveit
+    roslaunch dsr_launcher dsr_moveit.launch host:=192.168.1.3 mode:=real model:=h2017
+#### Now just move in moveit, plan and then click execute.
+The robot should move as planned.
+The robot executes the move as spline move.

 #### At this step j1 of robot starts to rotate in ACW direction